 1 – Dan Tien – Sea of Chi entered through Shen Que – Spirit tower – the Umbilicus-Belly Button Point

 In truth, the Shen Que is on the front channel but this is where our journey begins so that you can enter your center and get to the dantian.
-You can read more about the Dan Tian here: The Three Dantians and here: Our Obsession over How to Find Your Dan Tien but I want to focus on getting us all to interact with it correctly.
+You can read more about The Three Dantians and our obsession over how to find the dantian but I want to focus on getting us all to interact with it correctly.

 The Dantian goes from being a big void to being a bowl of potential energy.
 I have heard practitioners relate to it as light, a heaviness, a fluidness a churning feeling, energy in a caffeine kind of way… My opinion is that none of these are wrong.
 Your job is to sense it and concentrate on it which has the effect of increasing its presence. t.
 You then get the palpable sense that you can do something with this.
 That it is about to overflow, or can expand, or radiate out.
 At this point a person is ready to get up and make the move south.